 The LMDC signed a Subrecipient Agreement with the New York City Department of Education in December 2006.
 In late December 2007, the SCA submitted a proposal to LMDC to fund the design and planning fees associated with a new school being built in Battery Park City.
-The City and SCA have not demonstrated that additional funding for that school is necessary and as of the 2nd quarter of 2009 no decision has been made on the proposal.
+The City and SCA have not demonstrated that additional funding for that school is necessary and as of the 3rd quarter of 2009 no decision has been made on the proposal.

-This Report Period Cumulative Ac tual Total / Exp ected Low Mod Total Low Mod Total of Persons benefitting 0 0 0 0/2540 0/3975 0/19932
+This This Report Period Cumulative Actual Total / Expec Low Mod Total Low Mod Total of Persons benefitting 0 0 0 0/2540 0/3975 0/19932